 If your site already receives considerable traffic, then you can try suss out content ideas from people who visit it.

 I’ve tried this strategy successfully with one client, and it allowed us to quickly identify additional topics to expand the strategy.

 To use this strategy, install a simple survey widget (through Hotjar, for example), asking site visitors about their content needs.

 My friends at Pixelter, for example, run this strategy right now.

 And although, as John, the company’s CEO admit, they don’t get that many responses, the insight they do receive is invaluable.

 Strategy #3.
 (The Hardest and Doesn’t Always Deliver Ideas That Are Specific Enough): Keyword Research

 I’m NOT against keyword research.

 Quite the contrary, in fact.
-I consider it a valuable strategy to ensure a post performs well in search and attracts relevant traffic.
+I consider it a valuable strategy to writing SEO-driven content that performs well in search and attracts relevant traffic.

-And of course, we optimize every single post we create for relevant keywords.
+And of course, I optimize every single post I create for relevant keywords.